backstage/backstage/docs/plugins/backend-plugin.md

 package that adds an integration with a system named Carmen, for example.
-The full NPM package name would then be something like `@internal/plugin-carmen-backend`, depending on the other flags passed to the `create-plugin` command, and your settings for the `create-plugin` command in your root `package.json`.
+The full NPM package name would then be something like `@internal/plugin-carmen-backend`, depending on the other flags passed to the `create-backend-plugin` command, and your settings for the `create-backend-plugin` command in your root `package.json`.

 Creating the plugin will take a little while, so be patient.
 It will helpfully